dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

 - [x] I.2c dense files: `dscalar`, `dlabel`, `dtseries`, `dconn` (read + write) -- read side in increment 7, write side in increment 8.
 The generic writer `write.cifti()` covers all nine standard file types, the user-facing writers cover the three dense surface types; the parcellated convenience writers belong to I.2d.
 - [x] I.2e native `read.fs.*.cifti()` (increment 7) and the dispatch fixes (increment 10): `read.fs.morph.cifti()`, `read.fs.series.cifti()` and `read.fs.parcellation.cifti()` read files directly, the `cifti` package is only used if a client passes one of its objects, the generic readers `read.fs.morph()`/`read.fs.volume()` detect CIFTI files and point at the CIFTI readers, and the non-CIFTI writers refuse CIFTI-2 file names.
 Nothing in the package requires the `cifti` package.
 - [x] I.2d parcellated files: `read.fs.connectome.cifti()`, `pscalar`/`ptseries`/`pconn`/`pdconn`/`dpconn` writers, parcels axis from annotations -- done in increment 9, see the progress log.
 The writers are `write.fs.connectome.cifti()` (the four connectome types) and `write.fs.parcellated.cifti()` (`.pscalar`/`.ptseries`), the axis comes from `cifti.axis.parcels.from.annot()` or from a template.
-- [ ] I.2f large files: row-wise access for `.dconn` (contiguous reads) -- the seek based column selection of `read.cifti()` exists, the dedicated row reader and its docs are open
+- [x] I.2f large files: row-wise access -- `read.cifti()` selects *columns* by seek (the contiguous direction, increment 7) and `read.cifti.rows()` (increment 11) reads selected *rows* by streaming the file once and keeping only those rows, with a constant memory footprint.
+The allocation guard message names both options.
 - [ ] I.2g test data, dev tools, check script against nibabel + Workbench, docs

 Notes: the container is NIfTI-2 + an XML header extension (ecode 32), so no new